paddyfed/TalesOfTheBountyHunters/app/(totbh)/now/now.md

 ## Working in

-Starting a 4-6 week contract with CMETB as an Instructional Designer
+4-6 week contract with CMETB as an Instructional Designer

 ## Studying